MiMoText/balance_novels/README.md

 # Balance Novels

-The Jupyter notebook in this repository describes and analyses the status quo of the [roman18 corpus](https://github.com/MiMoText/roman18) with respect to criteria such as author gender, year of first publication, narrative form etc. It then compares it to the "baseline" of the BGRF.
+The Jupyter notebook in this repository describes and analyses the status quo of the [roman18 corpus](https://github.com/MiMoText/roman18) in the context of the ["Mining and Modeling Text"](https://www.mimotext.uni-trier.de/) project with respect to criteria such as author gender, year of first publication, narrative form etc. It then compares it to the "baseline" of the BGRF.

+BGRF data sources:
+- Martin, Angus, Vivienne Mylne, und Richard L. Frautschi.
+Bibliographie du genre romanesque français, 1751-1800.
+London: Mansell, 1977.
+- Lüschow, Andreas.
+Bibliographie du genre romanesque français, 1751-1800: RDF model [Data set].
+French.
+Trier: Trier University, 2019. http://doi.org/10.5281/zenodo.3401428.

 ## Prerequisites